Year 9 transition review meeting

 • Special educational needs coordinator (SENCO) or teacher who will chair the meeting.

-• SEND Case Officer/SEND post-16 Case Officer.
+• Special Educational Needs and Disabilities (SEND) Case Officer/SEND post-16 Case Officer.

 • Relevant health practitioners.